jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/availability/distributed-applications.md

 as there is always one instance ready to receive user requests if another stops working.
-Every cluster node has at least one ASM instance running in it.
+Every cluster node has at least one ARM instance running in it.
 Additionally,
 its front side is served via a region-distributed [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)